gvwilson/sdxpy/en/src/builder/index.md

 ## Discussion {: #builder-discuss}

+Our design uses the [%i "Template Method pattern" "design pattern!Template Method" %]Template Method[%/i%] pattern: a method in a parent class defines the overall order of operations, while child classes implement those operations without changing the flow of control.
 We have added a lot of steps to our original template method, which makes it a bit of a stretch to claim that the overall operation hasn't changed.
 Knowing what we know now,